ben4ever/cudless-testing/README.rst

 * How do I use this for my own project?

-  The most important file is ``test/conftest.py``.
+  The most important file is ``tests/conftest.py``.
 This is where all the heavy lifting is done.
-I suggest that you copy this file to your own ``test`` directory and then read through it and modify it as necessary.
+I suggest that you copy this file to your own ``tests`` directory and then read through it and modify it as necessary.

-  ``test/test_example.py`` is an example of what your tests could look like.
+  ``tests/test_example.py`` is an example of what your tests could look like.

   ``cudless_testing/__init__.py`` is an example of what your application code could look like.